Kiyamou/VapourSynth-script/nnedi3_resample-readme.md

 * Function: It can do scaling, color space conversion, etc.

-* Note: Internally always processing in 16-bit integer, and the output format can be specified by "csp" with Format id (default is the same as input).
+* Note: Internally always processing in 16-bit integer, and the output format can be specified by `csp` with Format id (default is the same as input).

 ### Usage